Search Results :

 • From the Test Configuration window, map the Attribute Names in the Attribute Mapping section of the plugin.
 Refer to the screenshot for more details.

-• Salesforce Single Sign-On (SSO) - attribute mapping
+• Salesforce Single Sign-On (SSO) login - role mapping

 • Enable Role Mapping: To enable Role Mapping, you need to map Group Name Attribute.
 Select the attribute name from the list of attributes which returns the roles from your provider application.